syuvivida/DQMSpace/runregistry_scripts/lumiloss/README.md

 brilcalc lumi -c web --byls -i call19_all.json -o input.csv
 ```

 4. Prepare an output csv file that contains the DQM flags and DCS information.
-Note you need to modify the following lines for your correspondin file names
+Note you need to modify the following lines in get_plot_data.py for your correspondin file names

 ```
 certPath = "/afs/cern.ch/user/s/syu/.globus/usercert.pem"